RedNax67/MMM-WunderGround/README.md

 		</tr>
 		<tr>
 			<td><code>apikey</code></td>
-			<td>The <a href="https://www.wunderground.com/weather/api/d/pricing" target="_blank">Weather Underground</a> API key, which can be obtained by creating an OpenWeatherMap account.
+			<td>The <a href="https://www.wunderground.com/weather/api/d/pricing">Weather Underground</a> API key, which can be obtained by creating an OpenWeatherMap account.
 You need either Cumulus or Anvil plan for this module.
 As long as you make less than 500 queries a day, this is free.<br>
 				<br> This value is <b>REQUIRED</b>
 			</td>
 		</tr>